gtolle/rest_client/README.md

 extern crate rest_client;
 extern crate serialize;

-// one simple 'use' to get all the functionality, plus the 'extern crate' use rest_client::RestClient;
+// One simple 'use' to get all the functionality, plus the 'extern crate'. use rest_client::RestClient;

 use serialize::json;